eendebakpt/oapackage/docs/data.rst

   [INT32] Reserved integer
   [INT32] Reserved integer

+The format of the remainder of the binary file depends on the binary format specified.
-The normal binary format has the following format.
+For the normal binary format the format is as follows.
 For each array (the number is specified in the header):

 .. code-block:: c